mustardamus/generator-kitt/app/templates/README.md

   2. Win - when initializing routes the complete helper object, all files initialized, will be passed as the second argument.
   {{#if server.lodash}}
-  3. Double Win - Underscore will be added automatically to the helpers object as `helpers._` (`_._`) when passed to the routes.
+  3. Double Win - Lodash will be added automatically to the helpers object as `helpers._` (`_._`) when passed to the routes.
   {{/if}}